By Nicola Wright

 With talent thin on the ground, and business-critical systems in play, making a misstep in the AWS professional hiring process can have severe consequences for your business.
 Luckily, our AWS staffing experts have shared some of the biggest mistakes organizations can make when hiring AWS pros, and offered their advice on how to avoid them.

-According to Senior Manager and AWS Certified Cloud Practitioner Sam Samarasekera, one of the most common mistakes he sees organizations make when trying to hire AWS talent is letting the process overshadow the objective.
+One of the most common mistakes our experts see organizations make when trying to hire AWS talent is letting the process overshadow the objective.

 So, before you even put pen to paper to create a job spec, make sure you fully and completely understand what you want to be delivered at the end of all this, and keep that target front and center throughout the hiring process.